+Permissive intervention is appropriate here.
 As discussed above, this motion is timely, there will be no delay or prejudice to the adjudication of the existing parties' rights, and their interests are not adequately represented by any of the existing parties.
-And Proposed Intervenors' defense goes directly to the matters at issue, such as (1) whether federal law permits Plaintiff to force D.C. to give it the personal information sought; (2) whether federal and state legal privacy protections prohibit disclosure of that information; and (3) whether the United States' motivations for the data sought are permissible.
-Proposed Intervenors' distinct perspective on the issues will complement or amplify Defendant's arguments and sharpen the issues and the quality of the record, aiding the Court in resolving the issues before it.
+And Proposed Intervenors' defense goes directly to the matters at issue, such as (1) whether federal law permits the United States to force Hawai'i to give it the personal information it seeks; (2) whether legal protections for individual privacy prohibit the disclosure of that information; and (3) whether the United States' motivations and its potential uses for the data sought are permissible.
+Proposed Intervenors' distinct perspective on the legal and factual issues before the Court will thus complement or amplify Defendant's arguments and sharpen the issues and the quality of the record, aiding the Court in resolving the issues before it.
+The proposed "intervention would not add any new issues to this litigation"; instead, Proposed Intervenors are trying to offer their unique perspective, including the perspective of people likely to be improperly flagged as ineligible to vote, to resolve the existing ones.
+Ceja-Corona v.
+CVS Pharmacy, Inc., No. 12-cv-1868, 2014 WL 792132, at 3 (E.D.
+Cal.
+Feb.
+26, 2014).